JHU-PL-Lab/www-fpse/lecture/fp-universe.md

 ### Scala

 * Scala is a hybrid of Java and ML which runs on the JVM so can link with Java libraries
-* It is easier to do FP in compared to Java since it was built-in from the start: pattern matching, type inference, etc.
+* It is easier to do FP in compared to Java since FP was built-in from the start: pattern matching, type inference, etc.

 ### Haskell